 Several other home remedies can help alleviate symptoms of GERD.
 Read about them here.

 Regurgitation is another common symptom.
-It occurs in 80% of people with GERD, with its severity varying among individuals.
+It occurs in

 People describe regurgitation as a sour taste or the feeling of fluid moving up and down in the chest.

 The third most common symptom of GERD is difficulty swallowing.
-About 50% of people with GERD report experiencing food sticking in the chest or not going down the esophagus properly.
+About

 Other, less frequent symptoms of GERD include: